reserve-protocol/reserve-index-dtf/README.md

    - Can approve auctions
 3. `AUCTION_LAUNCHER`
    - Expected: EOA or multisig
-   - Can open and kill auctions, optionally altering parameters of the auction within the approved ranges
+   - Can open and close auctions, optionally altering parameters of the auction within the approved ranges

 ##### StakingVault